puppetlabs/puppetdb/documentation/api/index.markdown

 #### Version 3

-Version 3 of the query API adds new endpoints, and introduces paging and sorting operations.
-The following endpoints will continue to work for the foreseeable future.
+Version 3 of the query API added new endpoints, and introduces paging and sorting operations.
+This is the current stable API.

 * [Facts Endpoint](./query/v3/facts.html)
 * [Resources Endpoint](./query/v3/resources.html)